digital-fabric/papercraft/README.md

 ## Higher-Order Templates

-P2 also lets you create higher-order templates, that is, templates that take other templates as parameters, or as blocks.
+Papercraft also lets you create higher-order templates, that is, templates that take other templates as parameters, or as blocks.
 Higher-order templates are handy for creating layouts, wrapping templates in arbitrary markup, enhancing templates or injecting template parameters.